Click on images for artist info

 Together, the works in the exhibition provide a multi-dimensional interrogation of the construction, representation and limitations of knowledge through media as a means to understand our socio- and geopolitical times.

 Abigail Raphael Collins received her MFA from the University of California, Los Angeles, and a BFA from Cooper Union, New York.
 Collins’ work has been exhibited and screened nationally and internationally, including Rotterdam and Seoul.
-Collins currently lectures at California Institute of the Arts lives and works in Los Angeles.
+Collins currently lectures at California Institute of the Arts and lives and works in Los Angeles.

 T. Kim-Trang Tran received her MFA from the California Institute of the Arts and a BFA from the University of Iowa.
 Tran’s work has been exhibited and screened nationally and internationally, including at the Hammer Museum and the Whitney Museum of American Art’s Biennial in 2000.
 Tran is currently a Professor of Art at Scripps College in Claremont, CA and lives and works in Los Angeles.